Independent Investigative Journalism in the Public InterestSupport Nonprofit Journalism →

 Accountability reporting

-Our weekly transparency dispatch covering California government and local accountability — including justice system updates, municipal oversight, police accountability monitoring under AB 748 and SB 1421, and state legislative tracking.
+DFP's weekly transparency dispatch covering California government and local accountability — CPRA wins and losses, municipal oversight, school board enforcement, and state legislative tracking.
 Turning municipal paperwork into civic power.

 MUSD — Manteca Unified School District Under DFP Investigation

-By Torie Cortez, Founding Editor • March 3, 2026 • Read Full Investigation →
+By Torie Cortez & Renee Villalobos • April 15, 2026 • Read Full Investigation →

 Latest Education Stories